-The Company is very sensitive in issues concerning climate change and during 2023, as part of a wider GO group implementation, active steps and work have been undertaken towards compliance with the requirements of the Corporate Sustainability Reporting Directive.
-The effort is expected to continue throughout 2024 with first incorporation of the relevant disclosures starting in FY2025.
+The Company is very sensitive in issues concerning climate change and during 2024, as part of a wider GO group implementation, active steps and work have been undertaken towards compliance with the requirements of the Corporate Sustainability Reporting Directive.
+The effort is expected to continue throughout 2025 since FY2025 will be the first year of the incorporation of the relevant disclosures.
 Digitization is one way in which the Company can reduce its carbon footprint and, at the same time, to contribute towards the protection of the environment and the Company has taken and will take further actions to that respect.

 Furthermore, the Company is ensuring that its fleet of cars is modern and that all vehicles are at least meeting the low emission standards.
-Our future plans also include exploring converting part of our vehicle fleet to hybrid or allelectric motors.
+Our future plans also include exploring converting part of our vehicle fleet to hybrid or all-electric motors.
 In addition, the Company has a very strong recycling program which is implemented in all company's premises, recycling paper, plastic and electronic waste.
 Proper disposal facilities are available within the Company's main offices as well as in all other Company's premises.